1st Place – $50K: RoBotany (Carnegie Mellon University):

-Following their success in the Allegheny Region Cleantech University Prize in March 2016, the winner of the $50,000 top prize DR-Advisor continues to develop its software, a data-driven demand response recommender system, along with pilot demonstrations on real buildings.
-DR-Advisor will develop and roll out the beta version of its software and continue pilot demonstrations in the greater Philadelphia region with utility companies, grid operators, curtailment service providers, and building owners and facilities managers.
-Learn more about DR-Advisor’s work on its website or contact Dr. Madhur Behl.
-Watch this video to learn more about DR-Adivsor:
+Following their success in the Allegheny Region Cleantech University Prize in March 2016, the winner of the $50,000 top prize Expresso Logic (formerly known as DR-Advisor) continues to develop its software, a data-driven demand response recommender system, along with pilot demonstrations on real buildings.
+Expresso Logic will develop and roll out the beta version of its software and continue pilot demonstrations in the greater Philadelphia region with utility companies, grid operators, curtailment service providers, and building owners and facilities managers.
+Learn more about Expresso Logic’s work on its website or contact Dr. Madhur Behl.
+Watch this video to learn more about Expresso Logic:

 2nd – $15K: Manta Biofuel (University of Maryland)